-The front desk of Edgerton House is staffed from 8am to 12am, every day of the week.
-During this time, either a staff member or a student monitors the entrance to the house and receives packages.
-With a valid ID, you can borrow vacuum cleaners, the iron and ironing board, moving dollies, pool/ping-pong/foosball equipment, movies, hammocks, pick up parcels, etc. For the full list of rentable items check our website.
-Reservations for either of the two lounges, the music room, and the barbecue pit can only be made on the Edgerton webpage (https://eh.mit.edu); for more information, read the Reservations Policy on page #13.
+The front desk of Edgerton House is staffed from 8am until 12am, every day of the week.
+During this time, either a staff member or a student monitors the entrance to the house and receive packages.
+With a valid ID, you can borrow vacuum cleaners, the iron and ironing board, moving dollies, pool/ping-pong/foosball equipment, movies, hammocks, pick up parcels, etc. The front desk is open between 8am and midnight, all week.
+Reservation for either of the two lounges, the music room, and the barbecue pit can only be made on the Edgerton webpage (https://eh.mit.edu); for more information, read the Reservations Policy on page #.